skimrey/Spellbook/README.md

 # stenotypy AKA Spellbook

+Sick of typing every letter in serial like a schmuck?
+You've come to the right place.
+Words at once is how we think about our language, so it's how we should output it digitally as well.

 AHK QWERTY chord dictionary based on Laszlo's code https://www.autohotkey.com/board/topic/6426-chording-keyboard-strings-sent-at-key-combinations/

 Requires Autohotkey which is a free program for scripting Windows automation (keystrokes, mouse movements, etc) https://www.autohotkey.com/ Simply download autohotkey and then launch Spellbook.ahk which is available here.